Forklift-Certified-10930C/vrc-python-app/readme.md

 - **Catapult Launcher**: Our robot utilizes a catapult launching system that stores energy using a ratchet system.
 This stored energy can be released quickly to launch the tri-ball.
 The catapult launcher is powered by one motor.

-- **Fly-Wheel Intake System**: The fly-wheel intake system employs a set of spinning gears with rubber bands connecting them together.
+- **Fly-Wheel Intake System**: The fly-wheel intake system employs a set of arms with spinning wheels.
 It is responsible for efficiently handling and collecting game elements.
 This system also uses one motor.

 ## Application Details
 In the `main.py` file, you will find the code that controls the robot's movements, runs autonomous routines, and manages other important functions for the VEX Over Under competition.